WenliangGuo/SCHEMA/README.md

 |    COIN (T=4)   |    21.89%    |  45.25%  | 83.51% |
 |    NIV (T=3)    |    27.93%    |  41.64%  | 76.77% |
 |    NIV (T=4)    |    23.26%    |  39.93%  | 76.75% |

+## (Optional) Use P3IV or PDPP Dataloading
+In this work, we followed the data pre-processing of [1] to curate and load datasets, and used the data-split of [2] to train and evaluate models.
+For comparison purposes, the dataloaders and data-splits of P3IV and PDPP are also provided in this repo.
+You can use them by simply setting the argument *split* to *pdpp* or *p3iv* in files *scripts/run_crosstask.sh* and *scripts/eval_crosstask.sh*.

+[1] Chang, C. Y., Huang, D. A., Xu, D., Adeli, E., Fei-Fei, L., & Niebles, J. C. (2020, August).
+Procedure planning in instructional videos.
+In European Conference on Computer Vision (pp. 334-350).
+Cham: Springer International Publishing.
+[2] Sun, J., Huang, D. A., Lu, B., Liu, Y. H., Zhou, B., & Garg, A. (2022).
+PlaTe: Visually-grounded planning with transformers in procedural tasks.
+IEEE Robotics and Automation Letters, 7(2), 4924-4930.

 ## Probabilistic (Uncertain) Modeling
 ```